NnekaAsuzu/Memory-Support-Chatbot-for-Pregnant-Women/README.md

 ## Deployment

-The Memory Support Chatbox has been tested on both Gradio and Streamlit for deployment.
-Both platforms provide user-friendly interfaces for interacting with the chatbox.
+The Memory Support Chatbot has been tested on both Gradio and Streamlit for deployment.
+Both platforms provide user-friendly interfaces for interacting with the chatbot.

 - **Gradio:** Gradio offers a simple interface for deploying and testing machine learning models, including chatbots.
-The chatbox can be accessed through a web browser, allowing users to input their queries and receive responses from the GPT-2 model.
+The chatbot can be accessed through a web browser, allowing users to input their queries and receive responses from the GPT-2 model.
 - **Streamlit:** Streamlit provides a platform for building and deploying data apps, including chatbots.
-The chatbox can be deployed as a web app, allowing users to interact with it through a user-friendly interface.
+The chatbot can be deployed as a web app, allowing users to interact with it through a user-friendly interface.

 ## Contributor(s)